Age Discrimination Lawyer in Allentown, PA

 Yes.
 Both the ADEA and the PHRA prohibit workplace harassment based on age.
 In order to win such a claim, you need to prove the following:

-• You are at least 40 years of age and suffered harassment because of your age.
+- You are at least 40 years of age and have suffered harassment because of your age

 If the harasser was your supervisor and the harassment culminated in you being fired or demoted, your employer is automatically liable.
 If, however, your supervisor’s harassment did not result in you being fired or demoted, your employer will win if it can prove:

-• It had procedures in place for preventing and remedying harassment or discrimination.
+- It had procedures in place to prevent and remedy harassment or discrimination

 Unfortunately, yes.
 The U.S. Supreme Court has held that the ADEA does not prohibit employers from treating older workers more favorably than younger workers, even those over 40 years old.
 The same rule applies under the PHRA.